-induces a commutative diagram of their induced long exact sequences in cohomology; in particular, $\beta\bmod 2$ equals the Bockstein for the bottom short exact sequence, which is $\Sq^1$. \end{proof}

-In the mixed unoriented case, \cref{shear_D_thm,shear_A_thm} ask us to study Thom spectra for determinants of representations.
+\begin{lem}[{Bock-to-$\Sq^1$ lemma~\cite[\S 30.4]{BH59}}] Let $\beta\colon H^k(\bl;\Z/2)\to H^{k+1}(\bl;\Z)$ denote the integral Bockstein.
+Then $\beta(x)\bmod 2 = \Sq^1(x)$. \end{lem} In the mixed unoriented case, \cref{shear_D_thm,shear_A_thm} ask us to study Thom spectra for determinants of representations.
 We use the following lemma to simplify them. \begin{lem} Let $\lambda\colon G\to\O_d$ be a faithful representation whose image contains a reflection and $V_\lambda\to BG$ be the associated vector bundle.
 Then the splitting of the surjection

 lifts to a splitting of the Thom spectrum $(BG)^{\Det(V_\lambda)-1}$ as